Circle of Friends History

-Circle of Friends Preschool was founded in 1969 by Child Development Specialist, Linda Miller.
-At the time of the program’s inception, Ms. Miller was in search of a preschool program for her son.
+Circle of Friends Preschool was founded in 1969 by Child Development Specialist, Linda Mills.
+At the time of the program’s inception, Ms. Mills was in search of a preschool program for her son.
 Unable to find a school that addressed all of her son’s needs she and five other women set out to establish their own school.
 After an exhaustive search for space, an agreement was made with Temple Beth Shalom in Framingham to use classrooms in their building for a morning preschool program.

 Our school, known at that time as Temple Beth Shalom Nursery School, began with a group of 12 students.
 The group soon expanded, using two classrooms; a class of 16 Pre-K students and a group of 12 preschoolers.